Luklim/Learning_Git/README.md

 20. 'git remote rename <oldname> <newname>'-> this command renames a remote connection.

 note: the name of the remote connections is always used to establish communications between repos.

+21. 'git add <file1> <file2> <file3>' : this command will add multiple file changes together in the staging area.

+22. 'git add . ' -> this command will add all files from working repo to staging area.